4 Top Tips for Virtual Communication Success

 Whether you’re online or in the room face-to-face, great communication relies on your being aware and prepared both physically and vocally.

-With just a few tweaks, your vocal delivery in virtual communication will keep your audience interested and listening.
+With just a few tweaks, your verbal and non-verbal delivery in virtual communication will keep your audience interested and listening.

 Variety is the spice of life.
 Change things up in your vocal delivery and be aware of how you are using your body.